groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![Backup password entry menu](en/DSAS24.png)

-The backups of the two DSAS machines are then encrypted in `bcrypt` with this password and archived together.
+The backups of the two DSAS machines are then encrypted with `openssl` with AES-256 CDC mode using the supplied password  and archived together.
 If you do not enter a backup password, the files will be archived without the encryption step.

 It is strongly advised to encrypt these archives because it contains the complete DSAS configuration, including SSL certificates and SSH secrets.